mongodb/docs/source/includes/live-migration-from-com-workflow.rst

   a.
 In the |service| organization, go to :guilabel:`Live Migration`.
   #.
 Select :guilabel:`Migrate from Ops Manager or Cloud Manager` and
      start the Live Migration wizard.
   #.
+If you are :opsmgr:`migrating </tutorial/migrate-community-to-atlas>`
+     from MongoDB Community using |onprem|, accept
+     the :opsmgr:`Ops Manager Migration Agreement
+     </reference/legal/live-migration-atlas-licensing>`.
+  #.
 If you are migrating from |onprem|, enter the external IP
      addresses of your |onprem| instances to the |service| access list.
 If you are migrating from |mms|, skip this step.